maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 ```yaml
   redisCacheHost: "redis:6379"
 ```
-Here **redis** is the hostname of a container located in the same network as Traefik and **6379** the default port of redis
+Here **redis** is the hostname of a container located in the same network as Traefik and **6379** is the default port of redis

-To play the demo environnement run:
+To play the demo environment run:
 ```bash
 make run_cacheredis
 ```